About Love (2005 film)

-About Love (關於愛 (Guan Yu Ai)) is a 2005 film.
+About Love (關於愛 (Guan Yu Ai)) is a 2005 anthology film.
+The film was directed by Ten Shimoyama, Yee Chih-yen, and Zhang Yibai.
+It was written by Haruko Nagatsu, Shen Wei, Yee Chih-yen and Takuji Ushiyama.

 Three stories are told, respectively set in Tokyo, Taipei, and Shanghai.
 The first two stories are about a Japanese person and a Taiwanese person.
 The last one is set in Shanghai with a story about a Japanese man and a Chinese woman.
-Some of the characters can speak Japanese and some of them Mandarin.
+Some of the characters speak Japanese and some of them Mandarin.
 Each story encompasses an experience of a foreigner, either from Japan, Taiwan or China, with a native of a different country.

-The film was directed by Shimoyama Ten, Yee Chin-yen, and Zhang Yibai.
-It was written by Haruko Nagatsu, Shen Wei, and Yee Chin-yen.

 Plot

 In Tokyo, he is a Chinese computer graphic artist seeking to enrich his exposure while she is a Japanese painter struggling to recover from a broken relationship.
 This is the simplest and sweetest of the three stories, starting with hidden mutual attraction and ending in their first meeting.
 This is also the only one of the three stories with a "sub-plot" (a really glorified use of the term) of his friendship with two other art students, both girls, one Chinese and one Japanese.

-In Taipei, she is a local girl suffering from a broken heart and he is a Japanese visitor she asks in the middle of the night to help putting up a wall unit.
+In Taipei, she is a local girl suffering from a broken heart and he is a Japanese visitor she asks in the middle of the night to help with putting up a wall unit.
 This is the only story with a scene of brief libido drive which, however, quickly subsides.
 The rest of the story is on his helping her by asking her ex-boyfriend whether there is a chance of getting back together.
-Among the three, this is the story that plays most on the language barrier thing, with some absolutely hilarious scenes resulting.
+Among the three, this is the story that plays most on the language barrier, with some absolutely hilarious scenes resulting.

 In Shanghai, he is a Japanese student renting a room from her mother.
-She probably has a crush on him at first sight but keeps it deeply hidden when she sees how devoted he is to his girlfriend.
+She has a crush on him at first sight but keeps it deeply hidden when she sees how devoted he is to his girlfriend.
 But when he gets a postcard from the girlfriend ending their relationship, her attraction to him intensifies, although she never reveals it.
 This is the most poignant of the three stories.
-Romance aside, this story also takes a quick jab at the maddening scene of urban development of Shanghai.
+Romance aside, this story also takes a quick jab at the maddening scene of urban development in Shanghai.